jaclu/tmux-menus/docs/Debugging.md

 It will also limit the error_display in case of errors to a one-liner in the log_file In order not to flood the log with an elaborate error report.

-## TMUX_MENUS_SHOW_CMDS

-If this is defined `Display commands` will be available, regardless of what `@menus_display_commands` is set to.

-Be aware, if this feature is used, it is in most cases recommended to set it to `0` this will make `Display commands` available but not enabled by default.

-- `0` - `Display commands` forced to be available, menus defaults to not show commands
-- `1` - `Display commands` forced to be available, menus defaults to show commands
-- Any other value will be treated as a `0`

 ## TMUX_MENUS_LOGGING_MINIMAL

 Convenient if a lot of debugging is enabled to temporarily minimize/disable it